Getting Started with Live

 Overview Page

-Once here, you can edit the high level information for your event and add it to your calendar.
+Once you click “Create,” you’ll be redirected the Overview page where you can edit the high-level information for your event and add it to your calendar.

 Note